TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Testing/ExtensionTesting.rst

 tries to support this.
 This chapter goes into details how extension authors can set up automatic extension testing.
 We'll do that with two examples.
-Both embed the given extension in a TYPO3 instance and run tests within this environment, both examples also configure travis-ci to execute tests.
+Both embed the given extension in a TYPO3 instance and run tests within this environment, both examples also configure Travis CI to execute tests.
 We'll use docker containers for test execution again and use an extension specific runTests.sh script piloting test setup and execution.